 - Jason Marshall (Vernon Lakers) was the first BCHL player selected in round one of the NHL draft, ninth overall by the St. Louis Blues in 1989

-- The highest player selected in last year’s draft was Matteo Costantini (Penticton Vees) who was selected in the 5th round (131st overall) by the Buffalo Sabres
+- The highest player selected in last year’s draft was Kent Johnson (University of Michigan/Trail Smoke Eaters) who was selected fifth overall by the Columbus Blue Jackets

 - The most BCHL players selected in a single decade was 59 between 2000 and 2009